cloudmesh/cloudmesh-queue/list_of_tasks.md

 # List of tasks completed for Independent Study

-Semester: ?
+* Semester: ?
-Course number: ?
+* Course number: ?
-Under which prof has this ben registerd Gregor or Geoffrey?
+* Under which prof has this ben registerd Gregor or Geoffrey?
+* send form you filled out to IU or send info via e-mail

 branch indicated in brackets